Santroller/Santroller/latency/gh3.md

 ---

 # Wii GH3 Guitar
+Latency of an input from a Wii GH3 Guitar.

+Measured by connecting it to the microcontroller in question, and then sending a signal to toggle the Strum Up input, and timing how long it takes that signal to reach a target device over USB.

 | Metric          | Value          | Value            | Value          |
 | --------------- | -------------- | ---------------- | -------------- |